-GRMN 309* (continuing from GRMN 308*) provides a survey of the major historical and cultural developments that have continued to shape the identities of the three German-speaking countries into the twenty-first century.
-The course builds systematically on participants' previous linguistic attainments, and classwork includes regular exercises in translation of German texts as well as intensive practice in reading, writing, listening, and speaking.
-A tutorial provides an individualized review of formal grammar.
+GRMN 309* (continuing from GRMN 308*) provides a survey of major historical and cultural developments that have continued to shape the identities of the three German-speaking countries into the twenty-first century.
+The course builds systematically on participants' previous linguistic attainments and classwork includes intensive practice in reading, writing, listening, and speaking.
+A tutorial provides individualized work on formal grammar and communication.
 (Prerequisite: GRMN 202* or equivalent.
 Exclusion: GRMN 205.)

 Wulf Koepke, Die Deutschen: Vergangenheit und Gegenwart.
 Fifth Edition.
 Boston: Thomson/Heinle, 2000.

 Rankin/Wells, Handbuch zur deutschen Grammatik.
 New York: Houghton Mifflin, 2004.